openlawteam/docs/docs/api-client/README.md

 The OpenLaw REST API in APIClient.js is an interface in the OpenLaw protocol for querying, saving, and changing data in an OpenLaw instance.
 The API methods are categorized below.

+**Parameters**

 For GET requests, any parameters not included as a segment in the path can be passed as an HTTP query string parameter.

 For POST requests, any parameters not included as a segment in the path should be data of the specified Content-Type.

+**Authorization**

+Unless otherwise specified, each of the resources can be accessed by a logged in user with a `StandardUser` role, which is the default permission for a newly-registered user, or an `Admin` role, which has greater permissions as explained in the [toAdminUser method](#toadminuser) below.

 ## Template